Hey everybody, and welcome to another PT Pioneer article.

-Many of the certifying agencies I often discuss on PT Pioneer have a health coach cert specialization.
+Many certifying agencies I discuss on PT Pioneer have a health coach cert specialization.

-As I’ve mentioned, in order to be a successful health coach, you need to qualify as one.
+As I’ve mentioned, to be a successful health coach, you need to qualify as one.

-There is a lot of nuance behind what it is a health coach.
+There are a lot of nuances behind what it is a health coach.
 It is tasked to do.

 Here are a few of my top recommended health coach certs.
 I’ve gone more in-depth into these and a few others in this article:

-As one of the top certifying agencies globally, they have a plethora of amazing qualifications and specializations to choose from.
+As one of the top certifying agencies globally, they have many amazing qualifications and specializations.

 One such program is the ACE CHC (certified health coach).

-The National Society of Health Coaches or NSHC is recognized as the gold standard when speaking specifically about Health Coaching.
+The National Society of Health Coaches, or NSHC, is recognized as the gold standard when discussing Health Coaching.